 - Pick up small pets if confronted by wildlife.

-- Do what you can to discourage wildlife’s approach — yell, stomp your feet, throw small rocks or sticks at it.
+- Do what you can to discourage an animal’s approach — yell, stomp your feet, throw small rocks or sticks at it.

 Pets